aligokalppeker/hypelcnn/README.md

 - Sample implementations for
   - CNN networks
   - Capsule networks
-- GAN based data augmenter implementation with training and evalution codes.
+- GAN based data augmenter implementation with training and evaluation codes.
   - Cycle GAN
   - Vanilla GAN
   - Contrastive Unpaired Translation(CUT) GAN

+Project is developed using Tensorflow (Tested on version 2.9.0).
+For now, it works on TF2 using legacy mode.
+Eager mode will be implemented in the upcoming days.

+For Tensorflow 1.x version, please use branch "tf1_support"(tested on Tensorflow 1.15).
-Project is developed using Tensorflow 1.x(Tested on version 1.15).
-Source codes can be used for best practices of applying Tensorflow 1.x for;
+Source codes in this branch can be used for best practices of applying Tensorflow 1.x for;

 - Training large data sets
 - Merging two different neural networks for data augmentation